nim-works/nimskull/doc/debug.rst

 To print the generated MIR code for a procedure, `--define:nimShowMir=name` can be used.
 The same limitation as for `nimShowMirInput` apply.

-`--define:nimShowMirOutput=name` prints the `PNode`-AST that is output by `astgen`.
-This is AST that the code-generators will operate on.
+`--define:nimShowMirOutput=name` prints the `CgNode`-IR that is output by `cgirgen`.
+This is IR that the code generators operate on.

 While all of the defines listed above can be used simultaneously, only a single occurrence of each is considered.
 Each further occurrence will override the